USEPA/AMET/docs/AMET_Users_Guide_v1.md

 >
 > $ ./combine\_dep.csh

-Regarding the populate\_project.input file, you will not need to change it if you do not change the species definition files (spec\_def\*).
-If you do change the species definitions, you will need to change the species definitions and names in the
-$AMETBASE/scripts\_db/aqNC2007/populate\_project.input.
-See Appendix B for details.

 Next, create a new model data directory and move or link your postprocessed model data into it, as follows: